ninrod/rsynced-melpa/melpa/magit-svn-readme.txt

-When `magit-svn-mode' is turned on then the unpushed and unpulled commit relative to the Subversion repository are displayed in the status buffer, and `N' is bound to a popup with commands that wrap the `git svn' subcommands fetch, rebase, dcommit, branch and tag, as well as a few extras.
+When `magit-svn-mode' is turned on then the unpushed and unpulled commit relative to the Subversion repository are displayed in the status buffer, and "N" is bound to a transient command with suffixes that wrap the `git-svn' subcommands fetch, rebase, dcommit, branch and tag, as well as a few extras.

 To enable the mode in a particular repository use: